Why Safety Is Now a Hot Topic

 - Slurred speech

 In extreme heat conditions OSHA recommends monitoring fluid intake as the site conditions combined with intensive labor can cause rapid dehydration.
-In these conditions workers should hydrate (drink) with at least four 8-once cups of water per hour, but not more than six cups per hour or a total of 12 quarts per day.
+In these conditions workers should hydrate with at least four 8-ounce cups of water per hour, but not more than six cups per hour or a total of 12 quarts per day.
 Care should be taken to discourage the use of fluids known to increase dehydration.
 Such fluids to avoid during hot working conditions include cold coffee and tea, sodas, sports drinks containing caffeine or sugar, and alcoholic beverages.
 OSHA recommends supplying workers with plain water or treated water enhanced with flavorings to encourage hydration.

-In addition to hydration, workers in hot conditions need rest breaks to cool down, These breaks are most effective if they can occur in shaded areas that are set up with hydration sources available.
-It is also helpful to distribute workloads across longer schedules, amongst more workers, or possibly set work hours to start earlier in the day to reduce increases of worker’s body heat.
+In addition to hydration, workers in hot conditions need rest breaks to cool down.
+These breaks are most effective if they can occur in shaded areas that are set up with hydration sources available.
+It is also helpful to distribute workloads across longer schedules, amongst more workers, or possibly set work hours to start earlier in the day to reduce increases of worker's body heat.

 Hot working conditions will continue to be a major challenge for employers.
-To analyze and protect workers from threatening work conditions, the Job Safety Analysis (JSA) also called Job Hazard Analysis (JHA) or Activity Hazard Analysis (AHA), for simplicity referred to below as JSA, is an essential tool for guiding and promoting safe behaviors in the workplace.
-A quick and inexpensive way to access a simple internet-based tool to help create your own JSA/JHA is test a time-proven tool at www.JSABuilder.com - a great resource all employers should utilize.
+To analyze and protect workers from threatening work conditions, the Job Safety Analysis (JSA), also called Job Hazard Analysis (JHA) or Activity Hazard Analysis (AHA) (for simplicity referred to below as JSA), is an essential tool for guiding and promoting safe behaviors in the workplace.
+A quick and inexpensive way to access a simple internet-based tool to help create your own JSA/JHA is to try a time-proven tool at JSABuilder.com — a great resource all employers should utilize.
 This tool is an easy-to-use database-driven customizable template, where the user can create custom Job Safety Analyses that are then available to be accessed by their distributed workforce.
-Once a JSA, is created, it resides in a secure library of JSAs/JHAs/AHAs where it and others created by the user are available for use or future modification for new or different jobs.
-It’s worthwhile for employers to invest the time and thought to create or modify Job Safety Analysis in JSABuilder’s simple and efficient process, but how else could you get documents addressing all the needs of your projects in such an efficient manner?
+Once a JSA is created, it resides in a secure library of JSAs/JHAs/AHAs where it and others created by the user are available for use or future modification for new or different jobs.
+It's worthwhile for employers to invest the time and thought to create or modify Job Safety Analyses in JSABuilder's simple and efficient process, but how else could you get documents addressing all the needs of your projects in such an efficient manner?

 Before beginning work, the Job Safety Analysis provides a great tool to support conversations involving all competent and inexperienced workers to review potential task risks and the mitigating responses to reduce risks.
 These conversations help reduce complacency by focusing the work team on the current conditions at task locations which may be different than those perceived when organizing the job, or maybe they change on a daily basis.
 The Job Safety Analysis in supporting the identification of changed conditions can help the work team to develop and agree on mitigations at the worksite, which can be immediately documented with a management of change (MOC) annotation right on the JSA.
 That facilitates getting everybody to work on their tasks safely, in an efficient manner.
-Performing these MOC steps during reviews help to keep all team members engaged in thinking about the work tasks and help eliminate opportunities for complacency to ruin someone’s day.
-A JSA worksheet provides employers so much value so inexpensively, it’s difficult to understand why anyone would not use a Job Safety Analysis for every project task.
+Performing these MOC steps during reviews helps to keep all team members engaged in thinking about the work tasks and helps eliminate opportunities for complacency to ruin someone's day.
+A JSA worksheet provides employers so much value so inexpensively, it's difficult to understand why anyone would not use a Job Safety Analysis for every project task.